awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 10\.1 includes the following changes:
 + **Declarative table partitioning** – PostgreSQL 10 adds table partitioning to SQL syntax and native tuple routing\.
-+ **Parallel queries** – When you create a new PostreSQL 10\.1 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
++ **Parallel queries** – When you create a new PostgreSQL 10\.1 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
 The parameter [max\_parallel\_workers\_per\_gather](https://www.postgresql.org/docs/10/static/runtime-config-resource.html#GUC-MAX-PARALLEL-WORKERS-PER-GATHER) is set to 2 by default, but you can modify it to support your specific workload requirements\.
-+ **Support for the International Compontents for Unicode \(ICU\)** – You can use the ICU library to provide explicitly versioned collations\.
++ **Support for the International Components for Unicode \(ICU\)** – You can use the ICU library to provide explicitly versioned collations\.
 Amazon RDS for PostgreSQL 10\.1 is compiled with ICU version 60\.2\.
 For more information about ICU implementation in PostgreSQL, see [Collation Support](https://www.postgresql.org/docs/10/static/collation.html)\.
 + **Huge pages** – Huge pages is a feature of the Linux kernel that uses multiple page size capabilities of modern hardware architectures\.
 Amazon RDS for PostgreSQL supports huge pages with a global configuration parameter\.
 When you create a new PostgreSQL 10\.1 instance with RDS, the `huge_pages` parameter is set to `"on"` for the` default.postgres10` parameter group\.
 You can modify this setting to support your specific workload requirements\.
 + **PL/v8 update** – PL/v8 is a procedural language that allows you to write functions in JavaScript that you can then call from SQL\.
 This release of PostgreSQL supports version 2\.1\.0 of PL/v8\.
 + **Renaming of xlog and location** – In PostgreSQL version 10 the abbreviation "xlog" has changed to "wal", and the term "location" has changed to "lsn"\.
 For more information, see [ https://www\.postgresql\.org/docs/10/static/release\-10\.html\#id\-1\.11\.6\.8\.4](https://www.postgresql.org/docs/10/static/release-10.html#id-1.11.6.8.4)\.